 The Salvation Army in Atlantic County provides emergency assistance as well as case management to families in need.
 Programs include one time electric bill help to free food from a pantry, homeless shelter, addiction recovery programs as well as free school supplies or Christmas toys.
 Other support is provided too.
 Find help from the Atlanta City Salvation Army.

-While the resources from the Salvation Army are limited and change during the year, the Atlantic County centers do their best to help low income families and individuals.
-Most of what they offer in Atlantic City will be for basic needs, such as food or clothing as well as referrals.
+While the resources from the Salvation Army are limited and change during the year, the Atlantic County centers do their best to help low income families, the homeless and individuals.
+Most of what they offer in Atlantic City will be for basic needs, such as food or free clothing as well as referrals.
 However there may be instances in which the non-profit has financial aid available for paying bills and other expenses, even including a partial rent payment.

 During the holidays, the Salvation Army tries to spread the joy across Mays Landing and Atlantic County area.
 They will have everything from free Thanksgiving meals and food boxes to Christmas assistance as well.
 Any help available from the non-profit relies on donations and will generally be provided on a first come and served basis.

 Children from the county may receive free presents, gifts, or toys for Christmas.
 Senior citizens as well as the homebound can receive a free, home delivered meal and some companionship around the holiday period, and there may also be volunteers that visit people in nursing homes.
 The main programs in Atlantic County include Angel Tree as well as Adopt a family, and they open for enrollment during the fall.